kyma-project/cli/docs/extensibility/actions.md

 | **resource.metadata.name** | string | Name of the resource to delete |
 | **resource.metadata.namespace** | string | Namespace of the resource to delete |

->NOTE: [example](https://github.com/kyma-project/serverless/blob/98b03d4d5f721564ade3e22a446c737aed17d0bf/config/serverless/files/kyma-commands.yaml#L61-L79) usage of the action
+> [!NOTE]
+> For the action usage example, see [kyma-commands.yaml](https://github.com/kyma-project/serverless/blob/98b03d4d5f721564ade3e22a446c737aed17d0bf/config/serverless/files/kyma-commands.yaml#L61-L79).

 ### resource_explain

-Display explanation note about the resource.
+Use this action to display an explanatory note about the resource.

 **Action configuration:**